-The researcher's intention was to examine the impact of broadcast media in fighting against drug abuse in Uganda.
-The researcher set the research objectives which were intended to; examine the role of broadcast media in educating and enlightening the University students on drug abuse, examine the challenges facing broadcast media in creating awareness on drug abuse and devise the strategies of improving broadcast media's role in fight against drug abuse among University students.
+The researcher's intention was to examine the impact of broadcasting media in fighting against drug abuse in Uganda.
+The researcher set the research objectives which were intended to; examine the role of broadcasting media in fighting against drug abuse, examine the Challenges faced by broadcasting media in fighting against drug abuse in Uganda and devise the strategies of improving broadcasting media's role in fight against drug abuse in Uganda.
 The researcher then designed the questionnaire which was in line with the set objectives.
 The total population was 57 but questionnaires were distributed to only 50 respondents whom the researcher chose as the sample size.

-5.1.2 The Role of Broadcast Media in Educating and Enlightening the University students on Drug Abuse.
+5.1.2 Role of broadcasting media in fighting against drug abuse.

-In relation with the researcher's first objective, 50% of the respondents agreed, 20% of the respondents disagreed and 30% of the respondents were not sure and the implication was that broadcast media play an important role in educating and enlightening the university students on drug abuse evidenced by the majority respondents who agreed.
-The respondents who disagreed were the minority hut could not be neglected by the researcher since they were to be considered in devising mechanisms of improving the broadcast media's performance especially in educating and enlightening the university students on drug abuse with its associated challenges it pose on their health, community and academic performance.
+In relation with the researcher's first objective, 50% of the respondents agreed, 20% of the respondents disagreed and 30% of the respondents were not sure and the implication was that broadcasting media play an important role in fighting against drug abuse evidenced by the majority respondents who agreed.
+The respondents who disagreed were the minority hut could not be neglected by the researcher since they were to be considered in devising mechanisms of improving the broadcasting media's performance especially in fighting against drug abuse with its associated challenges it poses on their health, community and academic performance.

-Having been given the chance to tick, it helps youths to desist from drugs and other social vices in the society had 40% of the respondents who strongly agreed, broadcast media address specific substances with the aim of reducing use and raising awareness about the associated problems had 18% of the total respondents strongly agreed, broadcast media play an important role of exposing drug dealers had 42% of the respondents who strongly agreed, broadcast media encourage youth to work and be busy than taking drugs had 50% of the respondents strongly agreed 28% of the total respondents agreed, it increases the parents knowledge of easily identifying whether their children are abusing drugs had 34% of the respondents strongly agreed and programs such as football make youths busy to join bad companies of drug abusers had 40% of the total respondents who strongly agreed.
+Having been given the chance to tick, it helps youths to desist from drugs and other social vices in the society had 40% of the respondents who strongly agreed, broadcasting media address specific substances with the aim of reducing use and raising awareness about the associated problems had

+18% of the total respondents strongly agreed, broadcasting media play an important role of exposing drug dealers had 42% of the respondents who strongly agreed, broadcasting media encourage youth to work and be busy than taking drugs had 50% of the respondents strongly agreed 28% of the total respondents agreed, it increases the parents knowledge of easily identifying whether their children are abusing drugs had 34% of the respondents strongly agreed and programs such as football make youths busy to join bad companies of drug abusers had 40% of the total respondents who strongly agreed.

-The implication was that broadcast media was important in educating and enlightening the university students on drug abuse and there was a need for uplifting the services offered by broadcast media especially youths programs in order to help them change their bad character such as over drinking, smoking and become responsible people in the community for the wellbeing of the society.
+The implication was that broadcasting media was important in fighting against drug abuse and there was a need for uplifting the services offered by broadcasting media especially youths programs in order to help them change their bad character such as over drinking, smoking and become responsible people in the community for the wellbeing of the society.

-5.1.3 Challenges faced by Broadcast Media in Fighting against Drug Abuse.
+5.1.3 Challenges faced by broadcasting media in fighting against drug abuse in Uganda

-In line with this objective, majority of the respondents represented by 54% of the respondents agreed, 20% disagreed and 13% of the respondents were not sure and the implication was that there were challenges faced by broadcast media in fighting against drug abuse.
+In line with this objective, majority of the respondents represented by 54% of the respondents agreed, 20% disagreed and 13% of the respondents were not sure and the implication was that there were challenges faced by broadcasting media in fighting against drug abuse.